 A student interested in studying the nitrogen cycle wants to carry out an experiment to determine how denitrification is affected by different types of soil bacteria.
 The student places moist, nutrient-rich soil at the bottom of airtight containers, adds different types of soil bacteria to each container, and incubates the containers at room temperature for three days.
 After the experiment, the student measures the levels of nitrogen compounds in the soil and air in each container.
 Which of the following best identifies a variable of the experimental design?

 This type of question provides a diagram in the question stem with text above and/or below the diagram.
-These types of questions can include specialized diagrams, such as a soil texture triangle, or more general diagrams, such as food webs or maps.
-Either way, you will need to analyze the diagram in order to select the correct answer to the question.
+These questions can include specialized diagrams, such as a soil texture triangle, or more general diagrams, such as food webs or maps.
+Either way, you must analyze the diagram to select the correct answer to the question.
 Below is a UWorld example of this question type:

 The diagram below shows the interaction between a giraffe and a gazelle in the African savanna.